blockbridge/blockbridge-docker-volume/README.store.md

 ## Supported Features

-Standard management functions are available using the native Docker tools.
-Extended storage management functions are available using the optional Blockbridge Volume Control container.
+Standard management functions are available using native Docker tools.
+Extended storage management functions are available using Blockbridge tools.
 The table below details the feature sets available using standard and extended APIs and tools.

 | Storage Feature          | Native         | Extended |
 | ------------------------ | :------------: | :-----------------: |